-Whistler Spring HikingMarch is usually a snowy month in Whistler, though in 2024 not a whole lot of snow has fallen.
+Whistler Spring HikingMarch is usually a snowy month in Whistler and 2025 is no exception, though the freezing level hovers around the valley.
 Snowshoes are already not necessary for lots of trails in and around Whistler.
 If you have not been to Whistler Train Wreck, you have to, it's a must see.
 It's a decades old train wreck which was turned into an art exhibit in 2011 when local artists painted extraordinary murals over the mangled train cars.

 Read more